Our legal team are up-to-date with legal developments and understand their relevance to you.

 If you are owed money by a company that has been put into the hands of an external controller, you must act quickly as there are important deadlines of which you must be aware if you are to preserve other rights you may have.

-If you require any assistance or any further information if relation to the matters discussed in this article please do not hesitate to contact us.
+If you require any assistance or any further information if relation to the matters discussed in this article please do not hesitate to contact our Rockhampton Business and Commercial Lawyers.

 It is important to seek specific advice regarding your circumstances as this fact sheet provides general information only and does not constitute legal advice.